unionai-oss/pandera/docs/source/data_synthesis_strategies.rst

 Defining Custom Strategies
 --------------------------

-All built-in :class:`~pandera.core.checks.Check` s are associated with a data synthesis strategy.
+All built-in :class:`~pandera.api.checks.Check` s are associated with a data synthesis strategy.
 You can define your own data synthesis strategies by using the :ref:`extensions API<extensions>` to register a custom check function with a corresponding strategy.